 2. BookBar Book Club

-One of our favourite bookstores in London takes its already social offering to the next level with its own book club – that also brings authors into the mix.
-They know half the fun of reading is discussing the book (perhaps with a glass of wine in hand), so they launched a virtual book club that includes hand-picked books, a virtual event with the author, exclusive discounts and promotions, and a monthly in-person discussion group.
+One of our favourite bookstores in London takes its already social offering to the next level with its own book club, which also brings authors into the mix.
+They know half the fun of reading is discussing the book (perhaps with a glass of wine), so they launched a virtual book club that includes hand-picked books, a virtual event with the author, exclusive discounts and promotions, and a monthly in-person discussion group.

-You can buy one-off tickets to the individual book club events (£18), or you can subscribe to the book club for £15 a month.
-Both options come with the book included, and attendance to the virtual event.
+You can buy one-off tickets to the individual book club events (£18) or subscribe to the book club for £15 a month.
+Both options come with the book included and attendance at the virtual event.

 Find out more here.